Invest or Pay Debt?

-Here is a very good question that most mutual Fund Salesman Financial Planners don’t always talk about, is it better to Invest (usually means by Mutual Funds for your RRSP) or pay down my debt?
+A very good question that most mutual Fund Salesman Financial Planners don’t always talk about, is it better to Invest or pay debt? (where invest usually means buy Mutual Funds for your RRSP or TFSA)

-Let’s do some math (can you tell I have a math degree)?
+Let’s do some math ?
 Let’s give ourselves $500.00 that we FOUND (yeh, I wish I could find $500 too).
 Let’s look at what happens in our scenarios.

 Invest in a Good Mutual Fund